How Accurate is a Zestimate?

-Zillow, a popular tool for searching for houses, is very helpful in many ways.
-From the commercials, to the mobile app, to the website, many consumers are drawn in and use this valuable resource to not only search for houses and see the house prices in Maryland, but to see what they are worth, too.
-A comment that is frequently made by homeowners who sold their property in Maryland is “Zillow says my home is worth $xxx,xxx”.
-When home buyers do a Maryland real estate property search, they often compare the list price to the zestimate fund on Zillow.
-They will frequently say, “Zillow says the house I’m interested in is worth $xxx,xxx”.
+Zillow, it’s the #1 website and app used to search for houses for sale.
+From the commercials, to the mobile app, to the website, many consumers are drawn in and use this valuable resource to not only search for houses and see the house prices but to see what they are worth, too.
+Zillow does indeed provide some comprehensive information on a platform that is very appealing.
+A comment that is frequently made by homeowners is “Zillow says my home is worth (just insert any random dollar amount, because those zestimates really are that random).
+When home buyers do a home search, they often compare the list price to the zestimate found on Zillow.
+They will frequently say, “Zillow says the house I’m interested in is worth $xxx,xxx.
+I want to offer X amount of dollars and not a dollar more because the zestimate shows the house is worth this much.”
+Do you honestly believe everything you see and read online?
+Because like many things found on the internet, there are times when what you find on Zillow just isn’t accurate.

 Where Do Zestimates Come From?